Physicist91/uwhpsc/notes/homework1.rst

 .. warning :: Not yet complete!
    An additional problem will be added after lab on Thursday.

-   Submissions instructions will also be provided once the assignment is complete, but in the meantime you can start on the steps above.
+   Submission instructions will also be provided once the assignment is complete, but in the meantime you can start on the steps above.
    You can commit to your repository and push changes to bitbucket as often as you want before the submission, and you are encouraged to get in the habit of